 Chief Executive Officer

-Irene Gallagher brings a wealth of expertise and skills to her current role as CEO of Being, through a culmination of working in executive management positions in the corporate, NGO, and private sectors as well as NSW Health.
+Irene Gallagher brings a wealth of expertise and skills to the role as CEO of Being, through a culmination of working in executive management positions in the corporate, NGO, and private sectors as well as NSW Health.

 Over the past 20 years, Irene has been passionately working across the mental health sector, providing a living/lived experience perspective at state, national and global levels, and representing the valuable perspectives and experiences of people who experience mental health issues.
 This includes holding a position on a number of key committees, and Boards such as the Mental Health Coordinating Council (MHCC) and The International Association of Peer Supports (iNAPS).